 BT: The bottom of the net has the lead line.
-It's a long line, only about a half inch in diameter and it has inserts all throughout it.
-So, it actually waves.
-It's fairly heavy.
-So, that brings it down at the bottom along the ocean floor.
-Then on the top one, we have floats spread out heavy five-six-feet.
-There's more plastic floats.
+It's a long line, only about a half inch in diameter and it has lead inserts all throughout it.
+So, it actually weighs-it's fairly heavy.
+So, that brings the net down, that holds the bottom along the ocean floor.
+Then on the top line, we have floats spread out heavy five-six-feet.
+There's hard plastic floats.
 The float line opens up the net and the lead line keeps the net from sliding on the ocean floor so it doesn't collapse.